Quantum Reverse Shannon Theorem: Simulation of classical channels

-to be the channel that results from the following protocol: \benum\item Let $i\in[r]$ be a uniformly chosen random number shared by Alice and Bob. \item Given input $x$, Alice chooses a random element of $\Gamma(x)\cap Y_i$ (assuming that one exists) and transmits its index $j\in[m]$ to Bob. \item Bob outputs the $j^{\text{th}}$ element of $Y_i$. \eenum Then it holds with probability $\geq 1-|E|e^{-\gamma\eps^2}$ that $\|N(\cdot | x) - \hat N(\cdot | x)\|_1\leq \eps$ for all $x$. \end{lemma}
+to be the channel that results from the following protocol: \benum\item Let $i\in[r]$ be a uniformly chosen random number shared by Alice and Bob. \item Given input $x$, Alice chooses a random element of $\Gamma(x)\cap Y_i$ (assuming that one exists) and transmits its index $j\in[m]$ to Bob. \item Bob outputs the $j^{\text{th}}$ element of $Y_i$. \eenum Then it holds with probability $\geq 1-2r e^{-\gamma\eps^2}$ that $\|N(\cdot | x) - \tilde N(\cdot | x)\|_1\leq \eps$ for all $x$. \end{lemma}

-If we choose $\gamma = 2(\ln 2|E|)/\eps^2$ then there is a nonzero probability of a good partition existing.
-In this case we can derandomize the construction and simply say that a partition of $Y$ exists such that the above protocol achieves low error on all inputs. \comment{AWH: Maybe the Lemma should be stated in derandomized form in the first place?}
+If we choose $\gamma = 2(\ln 4|E|)/\eps^2$ then there is a nonzero probability of a good partition existing.
+In this case we can derandomize the construction and simply say that a partition of $Y$ exists such that the above protocol achieves low error on all inputs.

-The idea behind the Lemma is that for each $x$ and $i$, the random variable $|\Gamma(x) \cap Y_i|$ has expectation close to $|\Gamma(x)|\cdot |Y_i| / |Y| = \frac{|E|}{|X|}\cdot \frac{m}{|Y|} = \gamma$, with typical fluctuations on the order of $\sqrt{\gamma}$.
+The idea behind \lemref{flat-crst} is that for each $x$ and $i$, the random variable $|\Gamma(x) \cap Y_i|$ has expectation close to with typical fluctuations on the order of $\sqrt{\gamma}$.
 If $\gamma$ is large then these fluctuations are relatively small, and the channel simulation is faithful.
 Similar ``covering lemmas'' appeared in Refs.~\cite{Winter:RST,Cuff08}, and were anticipated by Ref.~\cite{HV93} and Thm 6.3 of \cite{Wyner75}.
 The details of the proof are described in \secref{flat-crst}.

-The difference between \lemref{flat-crst} and the classical reverse Shannon theorem (i.e. part (a) of \thmref{crst}) is that we are interested in an asymptotically growing number of channel uses $n$ and in simulating general channels $N$, instead of unweighted channels.
+The difference between \lemref{flat-crst} and the classical reverse Shannon theorem (i.e. part (a) of \thmref{crst}) is that in the latter we are interested in an asymptotically growing number of channel uses $n$ and in simulating general channels $N$, instead of unweighted channels.
 It turns out that when $n$ is large, $N^n$ looks mostly like an unweighted channel, in a sense that we will make precise in \secref{types}.
 We will see that Alice need communicate only $O(\log(n))$ bits to reduce the problem of simulating $N^n$ to the problem of simulating an unweighted channel.
 This will complete the proof of the direct part of part (a) of \thmref{crst}.

 One feature of the protocol in \lemref{flat-crst} is that Bob uses only shared randomness ($i$) and the message from Alice ($j$) in order to produce his output $y$.
 As a result, the protocol effectively simulates the feedback channel $N_F$ in which Alice also gets a copy of $y$.
 Conversely, in order to simulate a feedback channel, Bob cannot use local randomness in any significant way.